clp-research/slurk/docs/slurk_layouts.rst

 Triggers
 ~~~~~~~~

-A full list of available keys is shown in the :ref:`slurk_api`.
-There are some predefined scripts
+A full list of keys is shown in the :ref:`slurk_api`.
+There are some pre-defined scripts
 which can be used.
 Also, several variables may be defined in a trigger:

 ``"incoming-text"``